 CSAT Exam | 80 | 2.5 marks | ⅓ marks |

-UPSC Prelim 2025 Subject Wise Weightage (Previous Year Trends)
+UPSC Prelims Pattern 2025 – Subject Wise Weightage (Previous Year Trends)

-For candidates who are grinding days and nights for UPSC Prelims exam 2025, it is vital to understand the UPSC prelim subject wise weightage.
+For candidates who are grinding days and nights for the UPSC Prelims exam 2025, it is vital to understand the UPSC Prelims subject-wise weightage.
 This factor can help you break down important topics and align your preparation time accordingly.
 Below is the breakdown taken based on the previous year trends.
-The topics for UPSC CSE Prelims are jotted down on the basis of their importance.
+The topics for UPSC CSE Prelims are jotted down based on their importance.

 Prelim History Trend Analysis